 For better or worse, INFJs are intuitive, blessed and cursed with the ability to fill in the blanks.
 That means every empty spot in the world is, to them, crackling with possibilities — some of them bad rather than good.

-This doesn’t just apply to their surroundings, it also applies to the corners of the human soul.
-INFJs see in people what others completely miss.
-They see the layers of motives behind a person’s words, and they sense the primal depths that person is capable of.
+This doesn’t just apply to their surroundings; it also applies to the corners of the human soul.
+Why did his eyes shift slightly when he said that?
+What isn’t she telling me?
+That older man with that small child — the situation just doesn’t feel right.
+Often, INFJs see in their fellow human beings what others completely miss.
+They see the layers of motives behind a person’s words, and sense the primal depths that person is capable of.
 Even a normal person.
 Even the nicest person.
 Perhaps even… themselves.

 And that is a darkness far scarier than any haunted house.

 “That was the day my brain stopped working.”

 No one wants to lose their mind.
 But for INTJs, it’s not just the stuff of creepy movies.
 It’s the stalker in the dark.

 When polled, INTJs report this fear under many guises: old age, Alzheimer’s, extreme mental disorders, even a brain injury (eek!).
 INTJs live in the future, not the present, taking much of their joy from distant goals and long-term growth.
 To an INTJ, the exigencies of the present are often an annoyance (shopping, repetitive chores, the drive time it takes to get somewhere… need I go on?).
 The real action is in their heads.

 Anything that threatens that is an Enemy of ontological proportions.